 In 1792, William Venable's wife was buried; in 1820, William Venable's child; and in 1821, William Venable.
 In the Gloucester County Surrogate Office there are administration entries for the estate of William Venable dated 1-23-1821; for William Venable dated 6-19-1825; and for Edith Venable, wife (or widow) of a William Venable.
 James Duery was the Administrator of Edith Venable's estate, dated 10-1-1821.
-In the Gloucester County Clerk Office are grantor deeds from Ann Venable, dated 3-18-1824, concerning "property of William Venable descended to Ann and others as his heirs at law;" from "Samuel Venable and Elizabeth his wife, Sarah Venable Bishop wife of Robert Bishop, heirs of William Venable;" and from "Isaac Venable and Elizabeth his wife, and Ann Venable Harris, wife of Dr. Samuel Harris, heirs of William Venable."
+In the Gloucester County Clerk Office are grantor deeds from Ann Venable, dated 3-18-1824, concerning "property of William Venable descended to Ann and others as his heirs at law;" from "Samuel Venable descended to Ann and others as his heirs at law;" from "Samuel Venable and Elizabeth his wife, Sarah Venable made Elizabeth his wife, and Ann Venable Harris, wife of Dr. Samuel Harris, heirs of William Venable."